sashank5644/LlamaIndex-History-Project/README.md

 1. **Historical Question-Answering**: Provides accurate, evidence-based answers to historical inquiries using the Llama 3 language model and Retrieval-Augmented Generation (RAG).
 2. **User-Friendly Interface**: Features an intuitive and engaging frontend built with React, ensuring ease of use and real-time interaction.
 3. **Optimized Model Performance**: Trained with the most efficient hyperparameters to deliver the most accurate possible answers, enhancing the overall learning experience.
+4. **Previous Chat History Management**: Provides accessibility to previous chat messages for analysis and management of data, optimizing learning efficieny.
-4. **Efficient Learning Tool**: Supports students and researchers by facilitating efficient study habits and deeper engagement with historical content.
+5. **Efficient Learning Tool**: Supports students and researchers by facilitating efficient study habits and deeper engagement with historical content.
-5. **Seamless Integration**: Utilizes CORS for smooth interaction between frontend and backend, built on the scalable FRAP stack (Flask, React, API, Pinecone).
+6. **Seamless Integration**: Utilizes CORS for smooth interaction between frontend and backend, built on the scalable FRAP stack (Flask, React, API, Pinecone).
-6. **Data Management**: Utilizes Pinecone for efficient storage and retrieval of vector embeddings, enhancing query performance.
+7. **Vector Data Management**: Utilizes Pinecone for efficient storage and retrieval of vector embeddings, enhancing query performance.